The Rocks, Sydney, New South Wales © Archie Sartracom/Tourism Australia

 Royal Botanic Gardens Melbourne – Aboriginal Heritage Walk

-Long before Melbourne’s Royal Botanic Gardens were established in 1846, these lands were used as a camping and meeting place by the local Boon wurrung and Woi wurrung people.
+Long before Melbourne’s Royal Botanic Gardens were established in 1846, these lands were used as a camping and meeting place by the local First Peoples.
 To learn more about the traditions that have been passed down through countless generations, the daily Aboriginal Heritage Walk explores the ways that spirit, connection and land intertwine in Aboriginal culture.
 The 90-minute experience includes a traditional smoking ceremony, an introduction to bush medicines and samples of native bush foods.
 Understanding which plants were best suited for which purpose and when was the best time to harvest them was essential knowledge for Australia’s earliest inhabitants; this is an excellent opportunity to gain insight into the traditional way of life.

 Dale Tilbrook Experiences